 2. "What's holding you back?"

-By getting your prospect to talk through their reasoning for their delay or decision to back out entirely, you'll be in a better position to address their hesitation and work to find some middle ground that suits both your business as well as the prospect.
+By getting your prospect to talk through their reasoning for their delay or decision to back out entirely, you'll put yourself in a better position to address their hesitation and work to find some middle ground that suits both your business as well as the prospect.

 3. "When would be a good time to buy?"

 4. "What are your company's other priorities right now?"

 It's possible that your prospect has several other pressing projects that need to be completed.
-If you have the whole picture, you'll be able to tell how much of an impact your offering can really make right now, or even better — how your product can help achieve the other goals (and even make them more attainable).
+If you have the whole picture, you'll be able to tell how much of an impact your offering can really make right now, or even better — how your product can help achieve the other goals.

 5. "How can I help you get the resources you need to sell this to the final decision-maker?"

 6. "Is X goal no longer or less of a priority for you?"

 7. "What happens to your goals if you don't act now?"

 What's your prospect's Plan B?
 Maybe they have a good one, and in that case your offering may not be a good fit.
 But making your prospect realize this is the best-fit solution for solving their problems will get you back in the game.

 8. "When are you hoping to achieve X goals by?"

 If your prospect can't define this, you're either talking to them in the education stage or their problems aren't severe enough to warrant solving right now.
-But if they need to hit a goal in the next three months, there's clear pain to be addressed.
+But if they need to hit a goal in the next three months, there's a clear pain point you can address.

 9. "If I call you back next quarter, what circumstances will have changed?"

-Maybe your prospect is in the middle of a massive internal initiative and doesn't have bandwidth to talk to you right now due to external reasons entirely out of their control.
-Maybe there's an economic recession happening, or your prospect is simply waiting on a round of funding to come in.
+Maybe your prospect is in the middle of a massive internal initiative and doesn't have bandwidth to talk to you right now due to reasons beyond their control.
+Maybe there's an economic recession happening, or your prospect could be waiting on a round of funding to come in.